 Where to Stay in Montezuma, Costa Rica

-Montezuma has a lot of ideal places to stay that include a lot of destination hotels.
+Montezuma has a lot of ideal places to stay including a lot of destination hotels.
 What I mean by that is hotels with a destination that alone makes them worth staying.
 Of course, those without a vehicle will need something in town, but there are plenty of those too.

 For budget travelers, Luminosa Montezuma Hostel is the top choice in town.
 Although located a short walk from town, the hostel is right on the beach in a beautiful area on Montezuma.
-You can book the hostel on Hosteworld or Booking.com.
-If being close to town is a must, Pura Vida Hostel is right in town.
-However, the facilities at the hostel are very basic.
+You’ll get direct access to Palmeras Beach.

 Another great place to stay is Hotel Cabinas Mar Y Cielo which falls into the low to the medium budget category.
 Again this hotel is located right on the beach, and their rooms come with sea views which I love.
-If you have a vehicle and want a location more in the mountains, Finca Los Caballos Montezuma is perfect!
-It’s in the same price range but has a pool with amazing views.
+There are plenty of restaurants and bars located within walking distance as well.

-If you’re a luxury traveler, I would suggest either Aves Hotel Montezuma or Casitas Sollevante.
-Both hotels have beautiful pools in a mountain setting a little out of town.
-With that said, I would lean more towards Casitas Sollevante simply because of the view from the pool.
+If you’re a luxury traveler, I would suggest Casitas Sollevante.
+The hotel has a beautiful pool with an incredible view and is located in a mountain setting a little out of town.

 Getting to Montezuma, Costa Rica